Graphics and Data Visualization Examples

 Network projection of respondents' self-reported attention to news (N= 1,823; based on free recall, open-ended questions).
-Links represent shared audience, or what television scholars used to call "channel overlap".
+Links represent shared audience, or what scholars call "channel overlap".
 News organizations are grouped according to the Louvain method for community detection.
-Cluster analysis reveal three primary news 'niches', which we labeled: right-leaning cable, left-leaning prestige press, and the local/aggregators.
 Click on a news outlet to see the patterns of overlap among outlets.

 Note the considerable amount of shared audience between a) groups and b) individual outlets.
 This result is inline with work that challenges everyday assumptions that news audiences are fragmented along ideological lines.
 The graph was produced in R with igraph and animated with the NetworkD3 package.
 Analysis based on a forthcoming journal article.